sparks-baird/mat_discover/README.md

 mapper = ElM2D()
 embedding = mapper.fit_transform(df["formula"])
 embedding = mapper.fit_transform(df["formula"], how="PCA", n_components=7)

+# Embeddings may also be directed towards a particular chemical property in a
+# pandas DataFrame to help uncover patterns
+embedding = mapper.fit_transform(df["formula"], df["property_of_interest"])

+# Different atomic representation vectors may also be chosen with the metric attribute
+embedding = mapper.fit_transform(df["formula"], metric="atomic")
 ```

 These embeddings may be visualized within a jupyter notebook, or exported to HTML to view full page in the web browser.